drshahizan/research-design/exercise/exer1/GraceLKH/readme.md

 ### Project Title:

-<h4 align="center"> TEMPORAL ANALYSIS OF CLIMATIC INFLUENCES ON FOREST FIRE PATTERNS IN PENINSULAR MALAYSIA </h4>
+<h4 align="center"> TEMPORAL ANALYSIS OF CLIMATIC INFLUENCES ON FOREST FIRE PATTERNS IN PENINSULAR MALAYSIA USING STATISTICAL METHOD </h4>

 ### Prepared by: